 Tenaciously breaking down barriers has been a common theme in her life.
 That tenacity has continued over the past several years as she has taken on what she believes is a barrier to human health: the pseudoscience and, often, quackery behind complementary alternative medicine (CAM).

-Acupuncture, chiropractic medicine, herbal remedies, old-wave treatments such as traditional Chinese medicine and new-wave treatments such as cupping, reiki and faith-healing; if it relies on pseudoscience, you can bet it’s in her crosshairs.
+Acupuncture, chiropractic medicine, herbal remedies, old-wave treatments such as traditional Chinese medicine and new-wave treatments such as cupping, reiki and faith-healing; if it relied on pseudoscience, you can bet it was in her crosshairs.